nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 More options to customize the environment are documented under the help page for this command: `conda create -h`.

 Activate environment:

 ```
 conda activate fqc
 ```

-This command shows you information about the conda environment you activated:
+This command shows you information about the activated conda environment:

 ```
 conda info